nf-core/website/markdown/developers/gitpod/webdev.md

 ![PNG](/public_html/assets/markdown_assets/developers/gitpod/explorer.png)

-Then follow NF-CO.RE/markdown/developers to open indivudal markdown files.
+Then follow `nf-co.re/markdown/developers` to open individual markdown files.
 Then simply click on a name of the file you want to edit.

 Gitpod convinienty can render the markdown within the window.
 In the nf-core website repo (linked earlier), open one of the markdown pages.